 Embrace a Cool Bar

-Adopt the newest trend in cocktails and serve them from a vintage Airstream.
+Adopt the newest trend in cocktails and serve them from a mobile bar.
 Your guests will love the drinks almost as much as they heart the photo op (and they do love a good photo op).
 Up the ante a bit and serve a signature cocktail, especially if you've decided to skip it for the wedding itself.

 Make a Photo Montage